Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 {{</Aside>}}

 The next step is to install [Wrangler](/workers/cli-wrangler/) in your project, using the `cloudflare/wrangler-action@2.0.0` Action, which requires you to use the secrets you added to GitHub.
-Finally, the Action makes sure you log in to your Account with your Cloudflare credentials stored as secrets in your project to publish your site with the `pages publish` command.
+The Action makes sure you log in to your account with your Cloudflare credentials, stored as secrets in your project, to publish your site with the `pages publish` command.

 ## Using CircleCI for CI/CD

 [CircleCI](https://circleci.com/) is another continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
 It can be configured to efficiently run complex pipelines with caching, docker layer caching, and resource classes.